Chapter I - Many Christians Are Confused About What our Relationship to the Old Testament And Its Laws Should Be.

 You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out of there by a mighty hand and by an outstretched arm; therefore the Lord your God commanded you to observe the Sabbath day.
 (Deuteronomy 5:15 NASB)

 However, based on Exodus 31:16, there are many that claim that the Sabbath is still in effect.
 The verse reads 'So the sons of Israel shall observe the Sabbath, to celebrate the Sabbath throughout their generations as a perpetual (Heb. ôlâm) covenant.'
-See Footnote I

-Also, for more information on Sabbath keeping see The Sabbath - Chapter Ten of Seventh Day Adventism
+For more information on Sabbath keeping see The Sabbath - Chapter Ten of Seventh Day Adventism

 b) Through Israel's Generations

 On several occasions God said that certain laws were in effect "throughout Israel's generations".
 In other words, numerous practices were to endure for the same length of time.
 The list is a very long one and includes,